Tom-McDermott/TSDR-Dev-1B/README.md

-# Tangerine SDR Development Project
+# Tangerine SDR Development Project - Version for Test Plan 1B

+This code is being worked on to add functionality required for test plan Phase 1B.
+The purpose is to provide bursts of 16,384 time-contiguous words from the receiver, then gaps of empty time.
+The receiver will send those samples, via UDP socket to gnuradio where they can be analyzed.

 ## This is a developer repository for the TangerineSDR FPGA and C code.
 This version is intended for the MAX10 Development Board, the TAPR DE_Adapter, Receiver Module, and Clock Module.